okdistribute/unique-columns/README.md

-count-duplicates
+unique-columns
 ----------------

-count-duplicates in a tabular dataset.
-Useful if you need to quickly see what columns in a table are unique.

-count-duplicates is **streaming**, too, which means that running this won't kill your RAM because the table is only loaded into memory one row at a time.
+Get the unique columns in a dataset.
+Useful if you need to quickly see what columns in a table are unique. `unique-columns` is **streaming**, too, which means that running this on a very large dataset won't kill your RAM because the table is only loaded into memory one row at a time.
 Cool!

 ```
-npm install -g count-duplicates
+npm install -g unique-columns
 ```

 ## Example

+Imagine, your worst nightmare.
+You are given a dataset that contains two different columns that could possibly be the unique identifier.
+But you aren't sure.

+In this case, two of these columns could be unique, 'username' and 'id', but how will you know for sure?

+Run `unique-columns people.csv`, of course!

 people.csv
 ```